Manu del Moral

-Manuel "Manu" del Moral Fernández (born 25 February 1984) is a Spanish former professional footballer who played as either a forward or winger, and the current manager of Getafe CF B.
+Manuel "Manu" del Moral Fernández (born 25 February 1984) is a Spanish former professional footballer who played as either a forward or winger.
+He is the current manager of Getafe B.

 He played 272 games and scored 53 goals in La Liga, representing Atlético Madrid, Getafe, Sevilla, Elche and Eibar.
-In Segunda División, serving five other teams, he recorded 138 appearances and 29 goals.
+In the Segunda División, serving five other clubs, he recorded 138 appearances and 29 goals.

-Manu won one cap for the Spain national team.
+Del Moral won one cap for the Spain national team.

 Club career

-Atlético
+Atlético Madrid

-Manu was born in Jaén, Andalusia.
-After starting his youth career with local Real Jaén, he finished it with Atlético Madrid, where he played alongside Braulio, and served a one-and-a-half-season loan in the second division at Recreativo de Huelva, appearing in only five matches during his first year.
+Del Moral was born in Jaén, Andalusia.
+After starting his youth career with local Real Jaén, he finished it with Atlético Madrid, where he played alongside Braulio, and served a one-and-a-half-season loan in the Segunda División at Recreativo de Huelva, appearing in only five matches in his first year.

-While mainly registered with the capital side's reserves, Manu did play five La Liga games in the 2005–06 campaign, mainly as a late substitute.
+While mainly registered with the capital club's reserves, del Moral did play five La Liga games in the 2005–06 campaign, mainly as a late substitute.

 Getafe

-Manu joined Madrid neighbours Getafe CF for 2006–07, scoring his first top-flight goal on 22 October 2006 in a 2–1 victory at precisely Recreativo and finishing the season with eight (squad's second-best, behind Dani Güiza).
-The following campaign he teamed up again with Braulio, and netted seven times – joint-top scorer alongside Juan Ángel Albín – while also helping the Madrid outskirts team to the quarter-finals of the UEFA Cup.
+Del Moral joined Madrid neighbours Getafe CF for 2006–07, scoring his first top-flight goal on 22 October 2006 in a 2–1 away win over precisely Recreativo and finishing the season with eight (squad's second-best, behind Dani Güiza).
+The following campaign, he teamed up again with Braulio and netted seven times – joint-top scorer alongside Juan Ángel Albín– while also helping the Madrid outskirts team to the quarter-finals of the UEFA Cup.

 The arrival of Roberto Soldado relegated del Moral to a more secondary role in 2008–09, but he still made 29 league appearances, operating mostly on the wings.
-On 24 January 2010, he scored the game's only goal as Getafe defeated former side Atlético Madrid for the first time at home in its history; on 7 November, after netting in a 1–3 home loss against FC Barcelona, he became the club's best-ever scorer in the top division for the second time, surpassing precisely Soldado.
+On 24 January 2010, he scored the game's only goal as Getafe defeated former side Atlético Madrid for the first time at home in its history.
+On 7 November, he netted in a 1–3 home loss against FC Barcelona to become the club's best-ever scorer in the top division for the second time, surpassing precisely Soldado.

-On 14 March 2011, Manu scored three goals against Athletic Bilbao in only 25 minutes, one in his own net, in an eventual 2–2 home draw.
+On 14 March 2011, del Moral scored three goals against Athletic Bilbao in only 25 minutes, one in his own net, in an eventual 2–2 home draw.
 He finished the season with nine goals, in a narrow escape from relegation.

 Sevilla

 On 23 May 2011, del Moral signed a four-year contract with Sevilla FC for €4 million.
 Following the departure of winger Diego Capel and the ageing of striker Frédéric Kanouté, he was immediately cast into his new team's starting XI.
 On 25 October, he hit an injury-time header to earn his side one point at home against Racing de Santander (2–2) – he had also opened the score late into the first half.

-In late March 2012, Manu scored braces in two consecutive 3–0 away wins, first against Santander then in a local derby at Granada CF. After only three competitive goals in the 2012–13 campaign, he was loaned to Elche CF and SD Eibar, but managed just five top-tier goals both clubs combined.
+In late March 2012, del Moral scored braces in two consecutive 3–0 away wins, first against Santander then in a local derby at Granada CF. After only three competitive goals in the 2012–13 campaign, he was loaned to Elche CF and SD Eibar, but managed just five top-tier goals both teams combined.